riz4d/MineProxy/README.md

   - Proxy Status Check:<br>Tests each proxy to determine if it is online.
   - Filtering:<br>Filters proxies based on their type.
   - Saving Online Proxies:<br>Saves only the online proxies of a specified type to a new file.
+  - Support Bulk Scale Proxies:<br>Deterrmine a large amount of proxies from a file or online
 ### Installation

   1. Clone the repository or download the script files.